 Raymond Caldwell, founder of the Texas Shakespeare Festival, has worked for Kilgore College for 41 years, serving as the chairman of the Theatre Department for 25 of those years and as Director of the Fine Arts Division from 1983-1990.
 In 1992 and 1995, he was the Kilgore College nominee for the Minnie Stevens Piper Outstanding Professor Award, and in 1995, he was the first recipient of the Hamilton F. and Kathryn G. Beeson teaching award.
 Before coming to Kilgore College he taught drama, speech, French and English at Kilgore High School, and from 1970-1976 he was an Assistant Professor of Speech and Drama at Ouachita University in Arkadelphia, Arkansas, his undergraduate alma mater.
 He has directed more than 100 productions including the TSF première of The Daisy Bradford 3 in 1986, Tartuffe in 1989, The Glass Menagerie in 2004, The Miracle Worker in 2005, which was invited by the World Institute of Theatre and Film to perform at Peking University in Beijing, China, in 2005, The Foreigner in 2013, Noises Off in 2014, and The Belle of Amherst in 2014 and 2015.
 From 2008 to 2011 he served as one of the international adjudicators for the Chinese Universities Shakespeare Festival held in Hong Kong.
 In 2007 he retired from teaching to work full-time as the director of the Festival.
 He has been honored as an “outstanding graduate” by both Benton High School and the University of North Texas.
 In 2012 he directed a reprise of his adaptation of The Book of Luke as a TSF fundraiser starring Meaghan Sullivan and Matthew Simpson.
 He holds a master’s degree in theatre from the University of North Texas and has studied with Kristin Linklater and Shakespeare and Company in Lenox, Massachusetts.
 He is married to Anna Waldron, speech instructor at Kilgore College, and they have one son, Brent, who is an attorney in Houston.

 John is an East Texas native and calls Kilgore his home.
 He attended Kilgore College and received his Bachelor of Arts degree from the University of Houston-Clear Lake.
 John has performed in over twenty-five plays, including Festival productions of Much Ado About Nothing, Man of La Mancha, Romeo and Juliet, and 1776 and has designed lights for productions at Kilgore College, the University of Houston-Clear Lake, the Longview Ballet Theatre and the Houston Shaw Festival.
 To celebrate the 75th anniversary of the East Texas Oilfield, John was privileged to direct The Daisy Bradford 3.
 He continues to believe that the Festival has the power to improve the quality of life in East Texas; is awed by the exceptionally talented theatre artists that have called TSF home; amazed by the giving and gracious friends of the Texas Shakespeare Festival Foundation and Guild, the unbelievably supportive community, and the unwavering commitment of Kilgore College.
-John is proud of his association with an organization that continues to enrich the cultural identity of the East Texas community and thankful to be able to work with such intelligent, talented, kind, and giving people as Raymond Caldwell, Matthew Simpson, Meaghan Sullivan, and Jason Richards.
+John is proud of his association with an organization that continues to enrich the cultural identity of the East Texas community and thankful to be able to work with such intelligent, talented, kind, and giving people as Raymond Caldwell, Matthew Simpson, Meaghan Simpson, and Jason Richards.

 Matthew’s previous credits with TSF include Twelfth Night, A Midsummer Night's Dream, Noises Off, The Book of Luke, The Beaux Strategem, Love’s Labour’s Lost, Romeo & Juliet, Tartuffe, A Christmas Carol Radio Play, and the title roles in Macbeth and Hamlet.
 Regional credits include The Guthrie Theater in Minneapolis; Denver Center Theatre Company; three seasons with the Delaware REP; six seasons with the Shakespeare Theatre of New Jersey; a National Tour of Classics! with Chamber Theatre Productions of Boston; and the Richmond Shepard Theatre in New York City.
 Matthew holds a Master of Fine Arts degree in acting from the University of Delaware’s Professional Theatre Training Program and is a graduate of the American Musical and Dramatic Academy in New York City.